aseprite/docs/reset-preferences.md

 ![Files in Preference Folder](reset-preferences/preffiles.png)

+In case that you cannot start the program, here the steps on each platform to reset the preferences manually.

 ## On Windows

-You can reset preferences on Windows with these steps:

 1. Close Aseprite
 1. Press the `Windows key + R` (or `Start menu > Run...` option).